dscheinah/pwsafe/README.md

 All information inside this section are based on the current development deployment.
 But in theory it is also usable for production.

-If you use the provided `sql/setup.sql` to initially fill your database for both deployment variants, a user will be added named `default` who can login with any password.
+If you use the files provided in `sql/` to initially fill your database for both deployment variants.
+To perform updates on an existing database, execute only the files not yet executed in your environment.
+A user will be added named `default` who can login with any password.
 The password should of course be set afterwards.

 ### Docker